bkataru/dogs-vs-cats-image-classifier/README.md

 ## Quick start

 ### To train:
-You can change training parameters such as Steps Per Epoch, Batch Size (default 32), Epochs, Validation Steps in the python file.
+You can change training parameters such as Steps Per Epoch, Batch Size (default 32), Epochs, Validation Steps in the python file `pretrained_vgg16_train.py`
 ```shell
 python pretrained_vgg16_train.py
 ```

 ### To test
-You can change the testing image used inside the python file.
+You can change the testing image used inside the python file `pretrained_vgg16_test.py`
 ```shell
 python pretrained_vgg16_test.py
 ```